terrafying/OctoPrint-Klipper/README.md

 If you have any questions, feel free to log an issue on this project, and I'll see if I can help.

+## Updates

+The easiest way to update is to pull the latest image and recreate the container.
+You could also build the image yourself to get the latest updates.
+I have had success in using the Octoprint built in updater to upgrade plugins, as well as install new ones.
+Any upgrades conducted in this manner will be lost upon recreation of the container.

 ## Build the image yourself

 Clone the repository and build the image: